svoisen/sean.voisen.org/_posts/2024-04-04-design-engineering-working-definition.md

 ---
 title: Design engineering, a working definition
-description: A few thoughts on how we define the boundaries around the role of "design engineer."
+description: A few thoughts on how we define the role of "design engineer."
 ---

 Design engineering seems to be, as [Chris Coyier has noted](https://frontendmasters.com/blog/design-engineers/), "having a moment."